 A growing community of health seekers and holistic practitioners in the heart of Midtown Manhattan, near Bryant Park and Grand Central.
 They offer a wide range of seminars, workshops and gatherings focused on sharing information regarding important health topics.
 You can learn practical skills or find out about managing complex health conditions using holistic approaches.

-Relaxation and Stress Management Tips from the DSC Health & Wellness
+Relaxation and Stress Management Tips from the DGSC Health & Wellness

 Tips for Organizing Your Work and Studyspace

 This video from the Hospital for Special Surgery's Joint Mobility Center offers ergonomic tips to help you optimize your workstation.
 From your computer setup, to the type of desk chair you use, to the way you type and use your mouse, the video reviews the steps you can take to improve your work and studyspace.